-The County Council provides grant funding to community transport schemes who apply via the West Sussex Forum for Accessible Transport on an annual basis.
-This is to support schemes providing community buses that are timetabled services operated by voluntary organisations where conventional bus services wouldn't operate, notably in rural areas.
+The County Council provides grant funding to Community Transport schemes who apply via the West Sussex Forum for Accessible Transport on an annual basis.
+This is to support schemes providing Community Buses that are timetabled services operated by voluntary organisations where conventional bus services wouldn't operate, notably in rural areas.
 In addition, it supports demand responsive schemes such as Dial-a-Rides, voluntary car schemes and shopmobility services.
-The total annual budget for these grants is £155k
+The total annual budget for the grants is £160k.